JMFortt/trash-bandits-recycled/README.md

 Play as a cat and raccoon trying to steal ~~delicious~~ trash!
 A collaborative two-player game originally developed as part of MIT's CMS.611 Creating Video Games course.

-While originally a group project, I continued solo after the class ended to add more polish.
+Originally a group project that I continued solo after the class ended.

 - Play the game on itch.io [here](https://jmfortt.itch.io/trash-bandits-recycled)
 - See the original group project team repo [here](https://github.com/JMFortt/trash-bandits)